-Estrogen, like other hormones, is transported through the bloodstream.
-And while it is considered a “woman’s hormone”, estrogen is necessary for both women and men.
-In women, estrogen helps the body maintain a normal temperature, regulates the menstrual cycle, strengthens the liver and cardiovascular system, keeps metabolism running smoothly, and much more.
-In fact, you could say that there are few things that hormones—especially estrogen—don’t do.
+Estrogen is absolutely essential for good health.
+In women, estrogen helps the body maintain a normal temperature, regulates the menstrual cycle, strengthens the liver and cardiovascular system, and keeps metabolism running smoothly.

 DIM: The Cruciferous Compound for Healthy Estrogen

 Having healthy circulating estrogen can help reduce the risk of severe menopause or PMS symptoms, development of endometriosis, fat accumulation, and cancer.

 Diindolylmethane (DIM) is a naturally occurring metabolite of a compound found in broccoli, cabbage, cauliflower, and other cruciferous vegetables.
 Research shows that DIM helps estrogen stay in its healthiest form and can affect women’s health in a variety of important ways.

 Some women are more at risk of breast cancer because they carry an altered variation of a cancer stopping gene and its protein called “BRCA1.”
 But DIM may be able to change that.